duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 ```

 You review this code as usual: operation order, validation, types, error
 handling, integration, and maintainability.
-The difference is that code review
+But you no longer have to establish
-is no longer the only evidence for its correctness.
+the algorithm's numerical correctness from code review alone.

 The project has a mathematical real specification, a floating-point model,
 native Lean code, and Python and Rust ports.
-The proof covers the floating-point
+The proof connects the
-model and its native Lean execution.
-An AI agent checked the ports using differential
+floating-point model to its native Lean execution.
+An AI agent checked the ports
-fuzz testing, an established technique that runs generated inputs through
+using differential fuzz testing, an established technique that runs generated
-multiple implementations and compares the results.
-A recorded campaign ran
+inputs through multiple implementations and compares the results.
+A recorded
-30,464 requests across all four evaluators.
-Of those, 20,177 produced positions;
+campaign ran 30,464 requests across all four evaluators.
+Of those, 20,177
-the rest exercised rejection behavior.
-The successful native results agreed bit
+produced positions; the rest exercised rejection behavior.
+For successful
-for bit.
+queries, all native implementations agreed bit for bit.

 This provides practical assurance that the ports preserve the verified Lean
 behavior.
 As tooling and techniques improve, this step may eventually be